Workers Compensation Defense for Insurance Carriers and Self-Insured Administrators

 In complying with the multitude of sometimes complex requirements for managing Workers’ Compensation claims, there are several key factors to consider.

-- Employer must report injury/occupational disease or allegation of injury/occupational disease to you immediately if the attention of a physician is needed or actually sought
+- Employer must report injury/occupational disease or allegation of injury/occupational disease to the carrier or third party administrator immediately if the attention of a physician is needed or actually sought

-- Within 5 days of the employer’s knowledge of injury/disease or allegation of injury/disease, you must file a Form 19 if:
+- Within 5 days of the employer’s knowledge of injury/disease or allegation of injury/disease, the carrier or third party administrator must file a Form 19 if:

 - the employee misses more than 1 day of work; and

 - Form 19 must be filed with the NCIC and a copy must be sent to the employee along with a blank Form 18.